wrengit/Recipe-Book/README.md

 ### Deployment

+The site is deployed on Heroku, on the free tier.
+This has limited dynos and is intended to simply show the site functioning.
+This free tier is not for production ready use.

+The site is deployed by linking the main GitHub repository master branch to Heroku.
+The environment variables are entered on the app settings.
+These include the MONGO_URI, and flask SECRET_KEY.

 ## Credits

 ### Content

-All code was written by me (wrenna).
-Recipes and user content was written by me, and friends and family.
+All code is written by me (wrenna).
+Recipes and user content are by me, friends, family and other users.

 ### Media